21 | Thresholds: A Psychedelic Guide to Falling Apart on Purpose

 What I See in Practice: Breakdown, Breakthrough, Return

 A mother came to me after years of holding everything together for everyone else.
 She described a feeling of disappearing inside her own life, performing care so perfectly that no one noticed she was drowning.
 In ceremony, the first hours were spent weeping, not for any specific loss but for herself.
 The sacrament returned her to the experience of being held rather than holding.
-In the months that followed, through integration coaching and our Integration Circles, she began drawing boundaries that would have been unthinkable before.
+In the months that followed, through integration coaching, she began drawing boundaries that would have been unthinkable before.
 Not because she was stronger.
 Because she had finally been weak enough to let something change.

 I have also sat with people at the final threshold.
 A man in his seventies, facing terminal cancer, who came to ceremony not to be healed but to practice dying.
 His session was among the most quiet and luminous I have ever witnessed.
 He said afterward that for the first time, he was not afraid.
 Not because the fear was gone, but because he had met what was on the other side of it and found it was not empty.
 It was vast.
 This is what the bardos teach.